Eligibility In The 401(a) Retirement Plan Depends On:

 • The employee is hired at the age of 60 or older.

 If the employee chooses to waive and meets all of the above requirements, they will need to complete a Waiver of Participation form and return it to you with proof of age—such as a copy of a driver’s license or birth certificate.
-Mail the completed waiver and proof of age to the Fund, but keep a copy in the employee’s personnel folder as part of their employment record for future reference.
+Mail the completed waiver and proof of age to Y Retirement, but keep a copy in the employee’s personnel folder as part of their employment record for future reference.

 Leased Employees